bretmullinix/ansible-for-beginners/getting-started-with-playbooks/readme.md

     - **ansible.cfg**: The ansible configuration file used to configure the location of your inventory and other preferences for your playbook(s) in the current directory and below.
-    - **inventory**: The directory contains all the inventory files that define servers that can be a target for your playbook(s)
+    - **inventory**: The directory contains all the inventory files.
+     The inventory files define the servers and/or groups that can be a target for your playbook(s)

 1. Run `cat ansible.cfg | grep -v '^$' | grep -v '^#'`.
 You will get
 the following output: